Tech Tips: Google Docs basics

 About John

-John is a member of the library’s digital learning team and recent graduate of the University of Illinois MS in Library and Information Science program.
-He enjoys working with patrons to discover how we can demystify technology and shape it to help us with our different needs.
+As the library’s Supervising Librarian of Creative Technology, John enjoys working with patrons to discover how we can demystify technology and shape it to help us with our different needs and aspirations.
 He is also a musician and loves making noise.